xiix0/scam/README.md

-...
-A solemn, unsmiling, sanctimonious old iceberg who looked like he was waiting for a vacancy in the Trinity.
+After all, all he did was string together a lot of old, well-known quotations.
-		-- Mark Twain
+		-- H. L. Mencken, on Shakespeare